jmichalenko/PythonPractice-LocalEnv_Packages/Readme.txt

 import helpers #importing the package this way requires you to use do notation to call the function helpers.display('Sample message', True)

-from helpers import display #importing the package this way you can just call display; alternatively you could call it with import helpers * display('Sample message')
+from helpers import display #importing the package this way you can just call display; alternatively you could call it with from helpers import * display('Sample message')
 ```